coforma/swift-tech-challenge/README.md

 #### Code Quality and Test Coverage

 We use [Code Climate](https://codeclimate.com/quality) for automated code review.
-You can track test coverage and maintainability of test coverage, maintainability by clicking the links at the top of this document.
+You can track test coverage and maintainability by clicking the links at the top of this document.

 ### Integration Testing